Page created on June 3, 2021. Last updated on April 1, 2022 at 12:48

 Herpes simplex encephalitis

-Onset is rapid (less than 48 hours) with a fever of 40°C, headaches plus symptoms of temporal lobe lesion, like hemiparesis, aphasia, amnesia, and seizures.
+Onset is rapid (less than 48 hours) with a fever of 40°C, altered mental status, headaches, as well as symptoms of temporal lobe lesion, like hemiparesis, aphasia, amnesia, and seizures.

 Diagnosis and evaluation